 Decorations also help reduce stress levels by providing the fish with something familiar that they can interact with.
 Which is especially important if you have multiple blood parrots living together.
 At the same time, decorations create visual interest and make your aquarium look more attractive!

 It’s best to create different levels in your aquascape using rocks of varying heights so that each level can be used as its own swimming area.
 This way you can house more fish in your aquarium without them fighting over territory.

 Another important item to think about is the aquarium substrate.
 While the blood parrots can live with any type of substrate, it’s best to make them feel at home by adding sand.
-Sand will resemble a river bed and these fish will sift and move the sand from time to time.
+Sand will resemble a river bed that they can sift and move around the sand.

 These fish also need live plants to have a more balanced and clean environment.
-Live plants will help the tank by producing oxygen, filtrating toxins, reducing stress levels, and improving aesthetics.
+Live plants will help the tank by producing oxygen, filtering toxins, reducing stress levels, and improving aesthetics.

 Hard-leaf plants like anubias, Buce Plants, and Java Ferns are ideal plants but you can also try and experiment with other types of freshwater plants.
 Just make sure to pick the varieties that are hardy and preferably not root-feeding plants.

-Blood Parrot Cichlid fish need to be kept in a tank with medium to high lighting.
+Blood Parrot Cichlid fish need to be kept in an aquarium with medium to high lighting.
 This type of fish prefers natural lighting but they look their best under full spectrum LEDs that have some red in them.

 Full spectrum LED also benefits the plants that may be living in the tank, as it helps encourage photosynthesis and proper nutrient absorption.
 A good light can also enhance the appearance of Blood-red Parrots and make them look their best.